HaotianZhao99/haotianzhao99.github.io/_projects/did.md

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
-        {% include figure.liquid loading="eager" path="assets/img/project/did/did_e1.png" title=" " class="img-fluid rounded z-depth-1" style="width: 50%; height: auto;" %}
+        {% include figure.liquid loading="eager" path="assets/img/project/did/did_e1.png" title="Proportion of Political Front-Page Stories and Editorials Across Time" class="img-fluid rounded z-depth-1" style="width: 50%; height: auto;" %}
     </div>
 </div>

+This figure plots the proportion of political stories and editorials appearing in the  weekday papers of the WSJ and NYT across time – the top row graphs the trends for frontpage political stories by week and month and the bottom row depicts the trends for signed  editorials.

-Confirming the patterns evident in Figure 2, the first column of Table 1 reveals that the relative percentage of political editorials did not significantly change following Murdoch’s purchase of the WSJ – likely because both papers were already publishing such a high proportion of political editorials.
+The patterns evident in the figure reveal that the relative percentage of political editorials did not significantly change following Murdoch’s purchase of the WSJ – likely because both papers were already publishing such a high proportion of political editorials.

 ## The Relationship Between the Decline of Local Newspapers and Changes in Federal Public Corruption Prosecutions (PPC)